-To read a barcode, a scan-enabled application is required.
-The device contains the DataWedge application that allows the user to enable the imager, decode the barcode data and display the barcode content.
+NOTE: To read a barcode, a scan-enabled app is required.
+The device contains the DataWedge app that allows the user to enable the scanner to decode barcode data and display the barcode content.

 1. Ensure that an application is open on the device and a text field is in focus (text cursor in text field).